WebOfWorlds/webofworlds.github.io/README.md

 In 2025, a initial blog post highlighted early outcomes of this project.

-Following the successful MSF WG reorganization, the topic has been subsumed under the official [Spatial Computing WG](https://metaverse-standards.org/domain-groups/spatial-computing/) and it was decided that the Web of Worlds would become the first overarching [subgroup of the Spatial Computing WG](https://portal.metaverse-standards.org/wg/Web_Of_Worlds/workgroup).
+Following the successful MSF WG reorganization, the topic has been subsumed under the new [Spatial Computing WG](https://metaverse-standards.org/domain-groups/spatial-computing/) and it was decided that the Web of Worlds would become the first overarching [subgroup of the Spatial Computing WG](https://portal.metaverse-standards.org/wg/Web_Of_Worlds/workgroup).

 ## MSF Blog Posts